-During the last financial year, the Group and the Company have been awarded a government grant amounted to US\$106,000 related to acquisition of plant and machinery.
+During the financial year ended 31 December 2021, the Group and the Company have been awarded a government grant of approximately US\$23,000 related to acquisition of office equipment.
 The grant has been deducted against the cost of the plant and machinery and is being depreciated over the useful life of the related asset.
 In accordance with the terms of the grant, the Group and the Company are prohibited from leasing, selling or moving the plant and machinery out of Singapore for a period of one year from the date of completion of the project.

-The Group's and the Company's property, plant and equipment as at 31 December 2020 consists mainly of buildings on leasehold land of US\$12,862,000 (2019: US\$13,153,000), stated at fair value, determined based on the properties' highest and best use as at year end.
+The Group's and the Company's property, plant and equipment as at 31 December 2021 consists mainly of buildings on leasehold land of US\$13,281,000 (2021: US\$12,377,000), stated at fair value, determined based on the properties' highest and best use as at year end.
 The fair value of buildings on leasehold land is determined by an independent professional valuer who have the appropriate recognised professional qualification and recent experience in the location and category of the buildings on leasehold land being valued.
+A description of the valuation technique and the valuation processes of the Group are provided in Note 39.